Engagement

 For Parents & Carers

 We understand that finding the right support for your child can feel overwhelming.
-At SSBE, you are not just a contact on a form — you are a partner in your child's journey.
+At Sevn, you are not just a contact on a form — you are a partner in your child's journey.
 Here is everything you need to know.

 Structured Routine